Camaron Cheeseman

-Camaron Cheeseman (born April 26, 1998) is an American professional football long snapper.
-He played college football at Michigan and was selected by the Washington Football Team in the sixth round of the 2021 NFL draft.
+Camaron Cheeseman (born April 26, 1998) is an American former professional football player who was a long snapper in the National Football League (NFL).
+He played college football for the Michigan Wolverines and was selected by the Washington Football Team in the sixth round of the 2021 NFL draft.

 Career

 Cheeseman was unranked by 247Sports.com coming out of Lincoln High School in Gahanna, Ohio.
 He committed to Michigan on December 17, 2015.
-Cheeseman was drafted by the Washington Football Team in the sixth round (225th overall) of the 2021 NFL draft.
+Cheeseman was selected by the Washington Football Team in the sixth round (225th overall) of the 2021 NFL draft.
 He signed his four-year rookie contract on May 13, 2021.

 Following multiple bad snaps by Cheeseman in the 2023 Week 2 win over the Denver Broncos, head coach Ron Rivera announced that the team would be bringing in free agent long snappers for work outs.
 Despite working out five different long snappers, the Commanders chose to stick with Cheeseman.
 On December 18, 2023, he was released by the Commanders.
 The release followed the team's Week 15 game against the Los Angeles Rams, in which Cheesman botched two snaps, one on a punt and the other on an extra point.